-Speed up the DBS process during peak recruitment periods manage risk without compromising standards with our top tips.
+Top tips to help you speed up the DBS process during peak recruitment periods without compromising standards.

 2. Encourage subscription to the DBS Update Service

-Encouraging individuals to subscribe early in the recruitment process to the DBS Update Service can significantly reduce delays and the costs associated with the appointment of temporary workers in highly mobile positions.
+Encouraging individuals to subscribe to the DBS Update Service early in the recruitment process can significantly reduce any delays and costs associated with the appointment of temporary workers in highly mobile positions.
 It also enables the portability of criminal record information.

 If junior doctors are subscribed to the update service, employers may accept their original DBS disclosure certificate.
 A free and instant online check can be carried out by employers.
 This will verify that the applicants criminal record status has not changed since the certificate was first issued.
 Furthermore, it will flag up whether the new position changes the level of DBS check required, or the type of contact they will have with patients.

 Employers that use the service benefit from having access to the two-way link between the DBS and ESR systems.
 This enables employers to receive automatic updates on the criminal record status of all individuals who are subscribed to the service which, for junior doctors, would mean that they would no longer be required to apply for a new DBS check every three years.

 Further guidance on the use of the update service can be found on the NHS Employers website.

 3. Make use of Adult First Check

 Where any risk of delay to recruitment is likely to have a direct and negative impact on the safe delivery of patient care, employers may wish to consider carrying out a DBS Adults First check.

 This check can only be utilised where urgently needing to recruit to positions that involve regulated activity with adults in the circumstances as outlined above.
 It can only be obtained as part of a request for a full enhanced disclosure.